eirikhoye/correlomics/README.md

 TODO
 - Finish snakemake integration with mfold script
+- Add the A to I samfile parser to the main correlomics script
-- Merge all reduntant scripts
+- merge/remove redundant scripts
-- Update pipeline diagram
+- Update pipeline diagram in README
 - Test on latest version of MirGeneDB with smallRNA-seq at SAGA